Andebugulin/react-bootstrap/README.md

 ## Description

-This project combines the modern build tool Vite with Bootstrap for styling, featuring simple routing for a straightforward single-page application (SPA) architecture.
+This project combines the modern build tool Vite with Bootstrap for styling.
 It's dockerized to streamline setup and ensure a consistent development environment, making it easy to get started without managing dependencies and configurations.

 ## Prerequisites